 Advice For Facing Mother’s Day After Losing Your Mom

 Given the pain women often endure silently — and the mental health issues like depression that can come from that — I’m not into the superwoman trope.
-Yes, I’ve been fortunate enough to live many of my dreams, and I’m blessed to have just landed an amazing job.
-But life is not nearly as perfect as everyone portrays on Instagram.
+Yes, I’ve been fortunate enough to live many of my dreams, and I’m blessed to have landed an amazing job.
+But life is not nearly as perfect as everyone portrays on social media.
 There are times when you need your friends, and I found myself in that position at the start of Mother’s Day weekend.
-I’m still very much mourning the major loss of my grandmother, who was like a mother to me.
-I usually can try to muster up positive words on my own, but on Friday, I needed the support and love of my friends and family to face this holiday.
-And then I realized, if I feel this way, other people are surely feeling it too.
-So I turned to my village for advice on how to get through Mother’s Day after losing a mother (or a mother figure).
-And I learned so much more than I expected to.
-More importantly, I truly felt grateful to be surrounded by love.
-Read on for some helpful words of advice if you’re facing a holiday after losing a loved one.
+I’m still very much dealing with grief and mourning the major loss of my grandmother, who was like a mother to me.

 “Break up with the Internet for one day.
 Mother’s Day (on the Internet) is a dangerous overload of inspirational messages and memories for someone who is grieving.
 If you must, post your obligatory Mother’s Day message and then log off.
 Use this time to invest in the relationships that you still have here.